jjarokergc/puppet-drawio/README.md

 # Puppet Module for diagrams.net (drawio)

-This puppet module installs the drawio WAR file into a Tomcat instance and creates a systemd unit file for management of the application.
+This puppet module installs drawio as a Tomcat instance and creates a systemd unit file for management of the application.
 It was developed for Debian-family operating systems.

 The development repository is located at: <https://gitlab.jaroker.org>.
 A mirror repository is pushed to: <https://github.com/jjarokergc/puppet-drawio> for public access.